directvt/vtm/doc/settings.md

         <defapp script*>  <!-- Default application bindings (e.g., Info-Page). -->
             <script="vtm.defapp.ShowClosingPreview(not vtm.gear.IsKeyRepeated())"                 on="preview:Esc" /> <!-- Pred window close action. -->
             <script="if (vtm.defapp.ShowClosingPreview()) then vtm.defapp.Close() end"            on="preview:-Esc"/> <!-- Close the window on Esc release. -->
-            <script="vtm.defapp.ShowClosingPreview(false)"                                        on="preview:Any" /> <!-- Preview for "Any" is always triggered after all other previews.
+            <script="if (vtm.gear.IsKeyRepeated()) then vtm.defapp.ShowClosingPreview(false) end" on="preview:Any" /> <!-- Preview for "Any" is always triggered after all other previews.
 Non-preview "Any" is triggered before all other keys. -->
             <script="vtm.defapp.ScrollViewportByPage( 0, 1)"                                      on="PageUp"      />
             <script="vtm.defapp.ScrollViewportByPage( 0,-1)"                                      on="PageDown"    />
             <script="vtm.defapp.ScrollViewportByStep( 0, 3)"                                      on="UpArrow"     />